imtrinity94/funkycloudmedina.com/content/post/VMware/vRealize Operations Manager/vrops-outbound-rest-plugin-logs.md

 I tried looking around the vROPs Logs section under Administration > Support > Logs but couldn't find anything specific for Outbound Notification plugins.
 A spot of Googling left me with plenty of information about making a REST call **to** vROPs but nothing **from** it.

-So, without further delay, the Outbound notification logs are in the  log files under **/data/vcops/log**.
+So, without further delay, the Outbound notification logs are in the **analytics** log files under **/data/vcops/log**.
 I usually run the following command to tail the analytics log files while I'm troubleshooting:

     tail -f analytics*.log | grep {hostname-your-POSTing-to}